MVP Cost Breakdown

 3. Platforms (iOS, Android, Web)

-Building for Web ( ADD INTERLINK FOR MVP WEBSITE DEVELOPMENT) alone reduces MVP app cost by up to 45%.
+Building for Web alone reduces MVP app cost by up to 45%.
 Adding iOS and Android means separate codebases or frameworks and triple the testing.
 Multi-platform launches make sense for products like fintech or healthcare apps where mobile adoption is non-negotiable.

 A smart strategy is to test traction on Web, then expand once clear demand is visible.
 This approach keeps costs lean and ensures resources are invested wisely.